econoalchemist/Passport-Batch2/01_Self-Custody.md

   <img src="assets/seed_05.jpg">
 </p>

 Now you have an encrypted backup of your seed phrase to keep safe and secure in case you need to recover your wallet on another Passport in the future.
 Ensure you keep the backup code safe and secure as well because it is required to decrypt your backup.
+The encrypted backup also includes all device settings, accounts, account labels, etc. You can see all the details [here](https://foundationdevices.com/2023/01/why-we-love-encrypted-microsd-backups/).
 Storing the microSD card and the backup code in the same location kind of defeats the purpose since if they are found then an adversary could steal your bitcoin.
 If you want to save a plain text copy of your seed phrase so that you have the option to recover your wallet using the BIP39 word entry on a number of other wallets, you can fill these in on the included note-card as well.
 From the Passport home screen, navigate to the left for the Settings menu.
 Then navigate to `Advanced` > `View Seed Words`, and then acknowledge the warning prompt that you are about to display sensitive information.

 ## Connecting to Envoy
 Having your Passport connected to your Envoy app enables you to retrieve the latest firmware, watch your account balances, connect to your own instance of an Electrum server, communicate over Tor, and more.
 Your private key information never leaves the Passport, only the public information is shared with the Envoy app so that it can calculate receive addresses and monitor balances.